Shimokoma Station: Layout

-The station has single side platform serving one track for trains of both directions.
+The station has one side platform serving a single bi-directional track.

 Stations next to Shimokoma

 History

+Shimokoma Station opened on 1 December 1952.
+With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR West.
 Station numbering was introduced in March 2018 with Shimokoma being assigned station number JR-H21.